 A leave of absence ends upon resuming active employment, whether at the University or another employer.

 An employee on leave of absence who takes temporary work at the University within six months of the start of a leave has returned to regular, benefits-eligible employment, having already qualified for benefits under ERISA; and the leave of absence ends.
-An employee on leave of absence who takes temporary work at the University after six months from the start of the leave becomes a temporary employee not eligible for benefits under ERISA, even through the person continues to have access to University benefits programs as may be provided by the leave of absence.
+An employee on leave of absence who takes temporary work at the University after six months from the start of the leave becomes a temporary employee not eligible for benefits under ERISA, even though the person continues to have access to University benefits programs as may be provided by the leave of absence.

 On taking a benefits-eligible position at another employer, a leave of absence ends and the individual is separated from the University.